USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **nrPollutantProcessModelYear**    the nonroad equivalent to pollutantProcessModelYear

 **nrScrappageCurve**    A set of fraction of median life used values with corresponding percent scrapped values for nonroad equipment.
-Only needed for equipment types that do not use defaultScrappage.
+Only needed for equipment types that do not use defaultScrappage

-**nrSourceUseType**    Nonroad equipment descriptor including SCC (fuel type, equipment type) and Hp bin.
+**nrSourceUseType**    Nonroad equipment descriptor including SCC (fuel type, equipment type) and Hp bin

-**operatingMode**    A category of Total Activity (for one or more pollutants and emission processes) having distinct emission rates.
+**operatingMode**    A category of Total Activity (for one or more pollutants and emission processes) having distinct emission rates

 **opModeDistribution**    A distribution of Total Activity of a sourceUseType into operatingModes (for a particular pollutant and process).
 Operating Modes Distributions are also allowed to vary by pollutant, e.g. exhaust running CO2 may necessitate fewer VHO categories than exhaust running NOx.
-These distributions may depend on time (Day Group and Hour Group) and location (Link).
+These distributions may depend on time (Day Group and Hour Group) and location (Link)

 **opModeID**    an ID integer referring to a specific operating mode, defined in the operatingMode table